Relief & Rehabilitation of the Disabled

-- Intellectual and /or behavior problems (e.g mental retardation, Down syndrome )
+- Intellectual and /or behaviour problems (e.g. mental retardation, down syndrome )

-Epilepsy, although not a disability, is on the list of diseases that the Liliane Foundation helps detect and treat.
+*Epilepsy, although not a disability in the strict sense, is on the list of diseases that the CHAI helps detect and treat.

-Our assistance is aimed at providing total rehabilitation assistance to give child the opportunity to develop him/herself as a human being.
-Hence we support for:
+CHAI’s assistance is aimed at providing total rehabilitation assistance to give child the opportunity to develop him/herself as a human being.
+Hence CHAI supports for:

 - Medical Rehabilitation